sharmainec/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">
 **:exclamation: Caution:**<br>
-* If you export to a file that already exists in the *data* folder, the file will get overwritten.
+* If you export to a file that already exists in the *data folder*, the file will get overwritten.
 </div>

 Format: `export CSV_FILE_NAME`

 * Produces a file with a **.csv extension** in which the flashcards will be stored and exported.
-* If you want to export to a file that already exists in the *data* folder, ensure it is not opened elsewhere.
+* If you want to export to a file that already exists in the *data folder*, ensure it is not opened elsewhere.
-* If you are exporting to a new file, the file will be added to the *data* folder (located in the same folder as the *lingogo.jar* file).
+* If you are exporting to a new file, the file will be added to the *data folder* (located in the same folder as the *lingogo.jar* file).
 * The [CSV](#csv) file will have **3 column headers** in this order from left to right:
   1. Language
   1. Foreign
   1. English

 Examples:
-* `export myCards.csv` will save all cards in LingoGO! to a [CSV](#csv) file named `myCards.csv` located in the *data* folder mentioned above.
+* `export myCards.csv` will save all cards in LingoGO! to a [CSV](#csv) file named `myCards.csv` located in the *data folder* mentioned above.
 <div style="page-break-after: always;"></div>

 ### Filtering flashcards by condition(s): `filter`